Thangarajtk/restassured-api-automation/README.md

 1) Create or Get XML Schema (XSD)
 2) Add XSD in src/test/resources path

-### Authentication
+### Authorization
-Example : Login with registered account
+Authorization gives the users permission to access a resource.

 ### Authentication
-Process to prove that you are authentic user or not Supports several authentication schemes - OAuth, digest, certificate, form and preemptive basic authentication.
+Process to prove that you are valid user or not Supports several authentication schemes - OAuth, digest, certificate, form and preemptive basic authentication.
 Basic authentication:
 	- Preemptive : Will supply the credentials as header before the server response.